 - Training program engagement: what is the uptake for your educational, continuous learning and mentorship programs?
 Has engagement increased as a result of diversity and inclusion training?

 - Employee feedback: How do your employees feel about the company culture around diversity, equity, and inclusion?
 How satisfied are employees with the DEI initiatives?
 Which demographics are happiest with them, and which are not?
+Is the diversity and inclusion training sufficient?
 By identifying satisfaction gaps you can take action to close them.

 Diversity training is more than just changing the hearts and minds of existing employees who may have had less exposure to a diverse mix of people.
 When companies are invested in creating a workplace culture of real belonging, they need to look at changing the demographic composition of their workplace, through: